 Basel III Framework High-level Overview

-SAP Bank consultants heard about “Basel III”, but what is it exactly about?
+We always hear about “Basel III”, but what is its structure?
 This short article tries to give you a high-level overview of Basel III, especially for consultant of SAP Bank Analyzer, BI. etc.

 By implementing SAP Bank Analyzer for Risk Management, we need a clear overview of the structure.
 For example you are customizing Basic Settings —-> Assignments —-> Assignments to Default Risk Rule —-> Assign Risk Sensitivities in Credit Risk Analyzer.
 Then, an understanding of the whole picture will help you to better understand this Risk sensitivities setting should be and also possibly will be reused in other relevant modules, such as stress test settings (not confused with SAP performance stress test, here it refers to Basel III stress test, which is supervised by EBA and carried out by Bundesbank in Germany).
 So I summarized this introduction and prepared the overview picture, based on: https://www.bis.org/basel_framework/